Add your promotional text...

 Drone:

 After years of drooling at other peoples drone footage, we finally bought a DJI Mini 4 Pro Drone earlier this year.
 I flew a lot of radio controlled model planes as a kid, so getting the hang of flying it was pretty straight forward.
 Learning how to shoot good videos with was another thing!
 After over 6 months of practise, I'm still learning every time I fly but I absolutely love bringing the Birds Eye perspective to a story.
+All editing and colour grading is done with Da Vinci Resolve.

 My Phone

 Sometimes the only way to capture a moment is to use your phone, as the camera bag isn't on my back 24/7 and the phone is always with me.
 The picture quality on my iPhone 15 Pro is excellent when shooting in ProRAW and Apple ProRes.
+Miia takes most of her pictures with her iPhone 16 Pro.